PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 - **No prior experience with transducers required** - they're explained through musical examples

 The guide progresses from basic timewalking to advanced transducer patterns.
 Each section builds on previous concepts, so working through sequentially is recommended.

+## What Timewalking Actually Does

+Before diving into examples, here's the key insight:

+**Timewalking transforms your piece into a stream of musical events in time order.**

+Instead of navigating a tree of musicians → instruments → staves → voices → measures, you get a single stream where everything flows in musical time: all of measure 1, then all of measure 2, then all of measure 3.

+**What this means for you:**

+- **No manual synchronization**: Want all forte passages?
+Just filter the stream.
+No tracking which voice you're in.
+- **Natural musical thinking**: "Find the first C# after measure 10" is exactly what you write—no tree navigation.
+- **Composable operations**: MIDI generation, layout, and analysis all use the same stream patterns.

+Think of it like this: A score is a spatial thing (ink on paper, nested data structures).
+Music is a temporal thing (events in time).
+Timewalking bridges the gap—it transforms the spatial score into the temporal music.

+The rest of this guide shows you how to work with that stream.

 ## What Timewalking Returns: The Power of Tuples